 A student who disagrees with the decision of the vice president of student services may request a hearing before the Judicial Committee.
-This request must be submitted in writing to the vice president of student services after the receipt of the vice president of student services' decision.
-The vice president of student services shall refer the matter to the Judicial Committee together with a report of the nature of the alleged misconduct, the name of the complainant, the name of the student or college employee against whom the charge has been filed, and the relevant facts revealed by the vice president of student services' investigation.
+This request must be submitted in writing to the vice president of student services within six (6) working days after the receipt of the Vice President of Student Services' decision.
+The vice president of student services shall refer the matter to the Judicial Committee together with a report of the nature of the alleged misconduct, the name of the complainant, the name of the student or college employee against whom the charge has been filed, and the relevant facts. revealed by the vice president of student services' investigation.